 There are seven (7) property types available to choose from when creating a new Property.
 These include: Number, Text, List, Multi-selection list, Reference, Image, and Checkbox.
 Learn more about the different Property types by clicking, here.

-Once added, “ACME Part Type” is not a public property available to all OpenBOM users to see and use in their BOM.
+Once added, “ACME Standard Part” is a public property available to all OpenBOM users to see and use in their BOM.

 Click “Add” and two things will happen.
 (1) The property will be added to your BOM:

 And (2), “Acme Internal Cost” will be added to the Private Property Table, “Company Internal” and available only to you and those you have shared the “Company Internal” Property Table with.